-- 41. An employee employed permanently- - (a) must retire at the age of 65 years; - (b) may retire at any time after reaching the age of 60 years; - (c) may retire at any time before reaching the age of 60 years in such circumstances as may be prescribed; - (d) may be retained after the employee has reached the age of 65 years in such circumstances as may be prescribed.
+- 41. An employee employed permanently- - (a) must retire at the age of 65 years; - (b) may retire at any time after reaching the age of 60 years; - (c) who has reached the age of 50 years may retire at any time before reaching the 35 age of 60 years under such circumstances as may be prescribed; and - (d) may be retained after the employee has reached the age of 65 years under such circumstances as may be prescribed.